hawaijar/FireLeetcode/Arrays/ShortestUnsortedArray/README.md

 #### Complexity:

-Since we are just scanning the array (and w/o using any loop),
+Since we are just scanning the array (and w/o using any nested (inner) loop),

 	Time complexity = O(n)